omseervi098/linux-app-manager/README.md

-# AppHub CLI
+# Linux App Manager

-AppHub CLI is a terminal-based application management tool for Linux.
+`linman` is a terminal-based application management tool for Linux.
 It provides a unified interface to interact with various package managers and applications.

 ⚠️  **Work in Progress**
 This project is under development.
 Expect bugs, breaking changes, and incomplete features.

 ## Features

 - **Multi-backend Support**: Manage applications from different sources.
-Currently it supports follwing formats.
+Currently it supports the following formats:
     - `apt` Debian Package Manager
     - `snap` Snap Package Manager
     - `flatpak` Flathub
     - `appimage` AppImage Format

 - **System App Detection**: Automatically identify and categorize installed system utilities and libraries.
-- **Application Manifests**: Standardized view of application metadata including versions, publishers, dependencies and categories.
+- **Application Manifests**: Standardized view of application metadata including versions, publishers, dependencies, and categories.
-- **Categorization**: Intelligent grouping of software into categories like `system`, `cli`, `dev`, and `other`.
+- **Categorization**: Intelligent grouping of software into categories like `system`, `cli`, and `desktop`.

 ## Project Structure